jamesabradley04/robosub-ros/onboard/catkin_ws/src/cv/README.md

 ### Model Setup

 We will begin by completing the ```init_model``` method in our ```detection.py``` script which will take in a ```model_mame``` and load the correct model from its weights file.
 You may choose to do this in either Pytorch or [Detecto](https://github.com/alankbi/detecto), the Pytorch wrapper we developed a few years ago.
-We suggest that you use detecto, as that is the framework we use on our current pipeline.
-Although if you are interested in a challenge, implementing this with Pytorch would be an excellent excercise.
+We suggest that you use Detecto, as that is the framework we use on our current pipeline, though if you are interested in a challenge, implementing this with Pytorch would be an excellent excercise.
 Note that your code for the "Making Predictions" and "Publishing" sections will be different (although similar conceptually) depending on which implementation you choose.
 For the purpose of this onboarding excercise, we will only worry about one model at a time, although generally, you would train a separate object detection model for each task you need computer vision for (gates, buoys, etc.).

-In the method ```init_model```, declare a new instance called ```predictor``` for either the Pytorch or Detecto model which we will load.
+In the method ```init_model```, declare a new instance variable called ```predictor``` for either the Pytorch or Detecto model which we will load.
 You might notice that in the constructor, we have a block of code annotated as ```# Load in model configurations as a dictionary``` which loads in a ```.yaml``` file.
 If you are confused by this, good, because it is kind of confusing.
 What this block of code does is that it loads a high-level outline of the model (e.g., the name of the model, the output classes of the model) which will then be used by the rest of our script to load in the weights.
 Note that this is _not_ the actual weights of the trained model itself.

 The ```.yaml``` dictionary is loaded in a variable called ```model_outline```, which you should reference for information like what classes we predict in the model initialization.
 Since we are only working with one model, for now we can just hardcode an instance variable called ```model_name```.
 Refer to the actual ```.yaml``` file to see what value ```model_name``` should be.